GoodIntentionsAssistant/gi/docs/intents/result.md

 </div>

 ## Delaying a response

 If you need to fetch data from a remote source and you could have a delay a Javascript promise can be used.

+You can also handle finishing the request manually using `request.end()` which is used in the CountSixSeconds example below.

 ~~~javascript
 module.exports = class FiveSecondsIntent extends Intent {